-CLIPBOARD FEAT TURES Feature What It Does Cut 🔏 Cut: Removes the original selection from the source location and places the selection on the Office Clipboard. Сору Copy: Creates a duplicate of the original selection, which remains in the source location, and places a copy of the selection on the Office Clipboard.
+CLIPBOARD FEA TURES Feature What It Does Cut 👗 Cut: Removes the original selection from the source location and places the selection on the Office Clipboard. Сору Copy: Creates a duplicate of the original selection, which remains in the source location, and places a copy of the selection on the Office Clipboard.
 Paste 🖺 Paste: Inserts a copy of the most recent item found on the Office Clipboard at the target location, or destination.
 Depending on the application, there are usually at least three paste choices: Keep Source Formatting, Merge Formatting, and Keep Text Only.
 Keep Source Formatting: Pastes the text and the formatting (bold, italic, underline) of the selection from the source location to the target location.
 The selection pasted retains the original formatting from the source location.
 Merge Formatting: Pastes the text and formatting (bold, italic, underline) of the selection from the source location to the target location and combines it with any formatting that is already at the target location.
 The selection pasted has formats from both the source and target locations.
 Keep Text Only: Pastes the selection from the source location to the target location.
 The selection pasted takes on the formatting of the target location.
-Format Painter 💉 Format Painter: Applies the character and paragraph formatting from the source selection to any characters or text selected.
+Format Painter Format Painter: Applies the character and paragraph formatting from the source selection to any characters or text selected.
 Double-click the Format Painter to apply formats to multiple selections.
-Click the Format Painter button to turn it off when you are finished. ≡ Home→Clipboard- →Cut 🔏 Ctrl + X ■ Home→Clipboard- →Copy (Ctrl)+C ■ Home→Clipboard- →Paste Ctrl + V
+Click the Format Painter button or tap Esc to turn it off when you are finished. ■ Home→Clipboard $I \rightarrow Cut $ ■ Home→Clipboard l→Copy [i] Ctrl + C ■ Home→Clipboard I→Paste Ctrl + V

-In this exercise, you will use Excel to copy data from the source destination to the target destination, a new worksheet tab, and cut data from its original location and paste it into the target location.
+In this exercise, you will use Word to copy text from the source destination to the target destination (another area of the document) and cut data from its original location and paste it into the target location.

-To begin, you will navigate to the desired tab and locate the range to be copied.
+To begin, you will navigate to the desired location in the document and find the text to be copied.
 Depending on the size of your monitor, you may or may not need to scroll.